Solo (concert residency): Background and development

 When explaining the concept and title of the show in an interview with entertainment podcast State of the Arts, Velasquez asserted, "The concerts that I do where I'm comfortable [performing] are the smaller, more intimate venues ...
 I'm okay with that because I feel relaxed and I can see people's faces."
-She added that working on smaller-venue shows encourages her to artistically explore a variety music genres and conceptualize ideas.
-The show was stated to have a running theme of performances without any guests or special participants, unlike her previous shows which were collaborations.
-With the concerts, she previewed, "There's a lot of new songs ... songs that you'll probably not expect me to sing."
-Velasquez revealed, these included music that have went viral on the online video platform TikTok.
+She added that working on a small-venue show allows her to conceptualize themes and encourages an artistic exploration with a variety of music genres.
+Unlike her previous concerts which featured co-headliners, Solo follows a recurring element of performances without any guests or special participants.
+With the concert series, she previewed, "There's a lot of new songs ... songs that you'll probably not expect me to sing."
+Velasquez revealed, these included music that had gone viral on the online video platform TikTok.